Boiled egg: Peeling

 Boiled eggs can vary widely in how easy it is to peel away the shells.
 In general, the fresher an egg before boiling, the more difficult it is to separate the shell cleanly from the egg white.
-As a fresh egg ages, it gradually loses both moisture and carbon dioxide through pores in the shell; as a consequence, the contents of the egg shrink and the pH of the albumen becomes more basic.
+As a fresh egg ages, it gradually loses both moisture and carbon dioxide through pores in the shell; as a consequence, the contents of the egg shrink, it loses protein, and the pH of the albumen becomes more basic.
 Albumen with higher pH (more basic) is less likely to stick to the egg shell, while pockets of air develop in eggs that have lost significant amounts of moisture, also making eggs easier to peel.

-Keeping the cooked eggs soaked in water helps keep the membrane under the egg shell moisturized for easy peeling.
+Keeping the cooked eggs soaked in water helps keep the membrane under the shell moist for easy peeling.
 Peeling the egg under cold running water is an effective method of removing the shell.
 Starting the cooking in hot water also makes the egg easier to peel.

 It is often claimed that steaming eggs in a pressure cooker makes them easier to peel.
 Double blind testing has failed to show any advantage of pressure cooking over steaming, and has further shown that starting boiling in cold water is counterproductive.
 Shocking the eggs by rapidly cooling them helped, and cooling them in ice water for 15 minutes or longer gave more successful peeling.
 Shocking was also found to remove the dimple in the base of the egg caused by the air space.